 Explain that when we talk about skin color, we can also say skin tone.
-This book compares skin tones to cinnamon, chocolate, honey, coffee, toffee, mahogany, and butterscotch—children will probably understand some but not all of these words.
+This book compares skin tones to cinnamon, chocolate, honey, and coffee—children will probably understand some but not all of these words.
 Encourage them to use the words they do know, or the ones that they pick up in the story.

-- Lena has many different names to describe the tones of skin color she sees, such as cinnamon, chocolate, honey, coffee, toffee, and butterscotch.
-Ask: Can you tell me more about these different colors?
+- Lena has many different names to describe the shades of skin color she sees, such as cinnamon, chocolate, honey, coffee, toffee, and butterscotch.
+Can you tell me more about these different shades?
 What color is chocolate?
 What about honey?